rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 The world is full of spirits.
 We are living in the midst of spirits, angelic and demonic.
-It is everywhere we look.
+It is everywhere we look -- and Christ is the Lord of Spirits.